 Many circumstances can influence the total cost of achieving a nursing degree, including how much of the program is campus-based vs. online, whether or not it can be totally or partially completed while working in the field, and a student’s current level of nursing experience and education.

 Costs can also vary greatly depending on which institution you choose.
-At Joyce, you can expect to pay $59,160 based on 120 program credit hours for our pre-licensure BSN program and $65,550 based on 95 program credit hours for our direct entry MSN program—with all books and fees included in the cost of both programs.
+At Joyce, you can expect to pay $75,300 based on 120 program credit hours for our pre-licensure BSN program and $18,816 credit hours for our MSN program.

 At Joyce University, we’re proud to offer multiple nursing degree paths in order to serve students with a wide range of educational backgrounds, experience levels, and career goals.
 Whether you’re just starting out or looking to change careers, Joyce is here to provide the high-quality education needed to help you achieve your goals.

-For those new to the healthcare field, our pre-licensure BSN and direct entry MSN programs offer an accelerated path towards a successful nursing career.
-With both programs, you’ll be eligible to take the NCLEX-RN exam in just 20 months and upon passing, can start working in the field as registered nurse.
-Then, you can complete the remainder of your degree online, on your own schedule, while you continue to earn an income as an RN.
+For those new to the healthcare field, our accelerated BSN program offers an faster path towards a successful nursing career.
+You’ll be eligible to take the NCLEX-RN exam in just 20 months and upon passing, can start working in the field as registered nurse.
+Then, you choose to complete your MSN degree online, you can complete it in as little as 1 year or opt for part-time schedule so you can earn income as an RN while advancing your education.

 For licensed RNs looking to advance their career, improve their skillsets, and increase their earning potential, Joyce also offers an RN-to-BSN degree completion program that can be completed 100% online.
 You can choose to complete it in one year or take up for three for the same affordable, fixed cost.